 Aqua Metals (AQMS) Receives a Rating Update from a Top Analyst

-In a report released today, Amit Dayal from H.C.
-Wainwright maintained a Buy rating on Aqua Metals (AQMS), with a price target of $8.00.
+In a report released today, Colin Rusch from Oppenheimer maintained a Buy rating on Aqua Metals (AQMS), with a price target of $7.00.
 The company’s shares closed last Thursday at $2.95.

-According to TipRanks.com, Dayal is a top 100 analyst with an average return of 62.7% and a 53.1% success rate.
-Dayal covers the Industrial Goods sector, focusing on stocks such as Capstone Green Energy, Ballard Power Systems, and Westport Fuel Systems.
+According to TipRanks.com, Rusch is a top 25 analyst with an average return of 65.9% and a 63.5% success rate.
+Rusch covers the Industrial Goods sector, focusing on stocks such as American Superconductor, SolarEdge Technologies, and Westport Fuel Systems.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Aqua Metals with a $7.50 average price target.
+Aqua Metals has an analyst consensus of Moderate Buy, with a price target consensus of $7.50, a 141.2% upside from current levels.
+In a report released today, H.C.
+Wainwright also maintained a Buy rating on the stock with a $8.00 price target.

 See today’s analyst top recommended stocks >>